Quirky Cooking

 DIFFUSERS: For essential oils.
 If you still go to work or have people visit, a diffuser filled with essential oils that are antiviral (or have shown action against flu and cold viruses) might not be a bad idea.
 We don’t have enough data on COVID-19 yet to know how much these help, but having essential oils diffused is generally considered safe and healthy when used correctly.

 ANTIVIRAL WIPES: If you can get them.
-They are gold in this crisis.
-If your hospitals have a shortage, don’t buy them – they need them urgently.
-They are wonderful to wipe surfaces in your house and car that might have had virus transfer.
+They are good for wiping surfaces in your house and car that might have had virus transfer.

 From Greti…